DevVincent/aws-s3-crud-operations/README.md

 # aws-s3-crud-operations

-Infrastructure used to deploy a simple service in the AWS cloud to receive csv files and send them as json files into an s3 bucket thanks to the following services:
+Infrastructure used to deploy an ec2 instance to perform crud operations with s3.
+IAM users are available to access the cloudwatch dashboards and the instance either by ssm session manager or ssh.

 - S3
-- Lambda
+- EC2
 - KMS
 - IAM
+- CloudWatch
+- VPC
-- Cloudwatch Alarms
+- SNS

 # Architecture Diagram